codesidian/Python-MissionChiefBot/README.md

  ### Mac
  cd into the bots directory and run `bat run.sh`.
 This will force check any requirements and run the script for you.
 Ensure python is installed.

+## Increase speed
+If you'd like to increase the speed of the bot, I would recommend running `generatemissions.bat` or run `generate.py` (located in the botfiles folder) before running the bot, this will cache/save all the missions it can find with requirements ready for the bot to read

 ## Issues / Bugs / Errors